Chagaccino: What Is It and How to Make This Drink?

 On another note, here are more unusual coffee drinks you can try.

 In this recipe, we’ve proven that your morning brew can be both decadent and healthy.
-With a little chaga mushroom powder, espresso, oat milk, and some homemade vegan ganache, mushroom coffee might be your new favorite drink.
+With a little chaga mushroom powder, espresso, oat milk, and some homemade vegan ganache, mushroom coffee might be your new favourite drink.

 Have you made this?
 Let us know how you liked it and made it your own in the comments.